September 27, 2024

 “The August decline in the indicator, when coupled with increases in June and July, suggests that the Nebraska economy will grow at a modest pace through the end of the year and into early 2025,” said economist Eric Thompson, director of the Bureau of Business Research, department chair and K.H.
 Nelson College Professor of Economics.

-The six components of indicator are business expectations, building permits for single-family homes, airline passenger counts, initial claims for unemployment insurance, the value of the U.S. dollar and manufacturing hours worked.
+The six components of the indicator are business expectations, building permits for single-family homes, airline passenger counts, initial claims for unemployment insurance, the value of the U.S. dollar and manufacturing hours worked.

 Two components registered a notable decline.